kkoomen/vim-doge/README.md

 # DoGe

-We all love documentation because it makes our codebases easier to understand, yet no one has time to write it in a good and proper way or likes to write it.
+We all love documentation because it makes our codebases easier to understand, yet no one has time to write it in a good and proper way or some might not even like to write it.

-DoGe is a DOcumentation GEnerator which will generate proper documentation based on the function declaration.
-You can simply put your cursor on a function, press `<C-d>`(<kbd>Ctrl</kbd> + <kbd>d</kbd>) and go on coding!
+DoGe is a [Do]cumentation [Ge]nerator which will generate instant proper documentation based on the function declaration.
+You can simply put your cursor on a function, press `<C-d>`(<kbd>Ctrl</kbd> + <kbd>d</kbd>), add brief descriptions and go on coding!

 ### Supported languages and doc standards